-Count -
+Count

+Sy stem can be used to

-System car learn about
+learn about the theme

 YES NO Total

 Student Technical 9 1 10

 group Health 13 13

 Total 22 1 23

 Student group System can be used to learn about the theme Crosstabulation

 When asked if the system can be used to learn about the theme, it is interesting to verify that all students from the health group answer yes and 90% of the technical group also have the same opinion.
 Also, when compared with the results from the previous question, it is possible to say that although a higher number of students report to have learn something new with the WellPath system, a higher number of them report that the system can be used to learn about the theme.